REORGANIZATIONAL AND GENERAL BUSINESS MEETING

 Citizens Comments – None.

-Minutes – Scott moved to approve the December 1st General Business Meeting minutes and the December 21st Special Meeting minutes, Dennis seconded, motion carried.
+Minutes – Dean moved to approve the December 2nd General Business Meeting minutes, Dennis seconded, motion carried.

 Act 537 – Nothing new to report.